Logahoric Higgs Torsors for a Complex Reductive Group: Introduction

 \subsection{Results}

-In this article we introduce a stability condition for tame parahoric Higgs torsors (also parahoric torsors) and construct the moduli space of (semi)stable tame parahoric Higgs torsors for general complex reductive groups $G$.
+In this article we introduce a stability condition for logahoric Higgs torsors (also parahoric torsors) and construct the moduli space of (semi)stable logahoric Higgs torsors for general complex reductive groups $G$.
 We give in the sequel more details about the precise statements.